-Adverse Event Head-to-Head Studies Active Comparator Studies Placebo-Controlled Studies Olanzapine patients had lower odds than patients taking conventional antipsychotics in the pooled analysis of three trials.
+Adverse Event Head-to-Head Studies Active Comparator Studies Placebo-Controlled Studies No difference in one trial of risperidone vs olanzapine. olanzapine and quetiapine patients than SSRIs patients in three and two trials respectively.
+Olanzapine patients had lower odds than patients taking conventional antipsychotics in the pooled analysis of three trials.
 Children/Adolescents No head-to-head trials No difference in one small trial of clonidine vs risperidone.
 More patients on haloperidol than risperidone reported sleep problems in one trial.
 Less common in aripiprazole patients than placebo patients in one PCT.
 No difference from placebo in one small PCT of ziprasidone.